 The industry standard for residential buildings is the ACCA Manual J. According to Ryan Carda, not spending enough time on heat loss/gain calculation is one of the top mistakes that geothermal designers will make.

 Let’s focus simply on heat loss for this example and not get into cooling.
-The ACCA Manual J will provide you with both a block load for the entire house and a room by room heat loss estimate.
+The ACCA Manual J will provide you with both a block load for the entire house and a room-by-room heat loss estimate.
 16 to 23 BTUs per square foot per hour is a standard rule of thumb.
-The main drivers are climate location and building quality, though a building site can also have a small impact particularly if the building is looking to harvest passive solar.
+The main drivers are climate and building quality, though a building site can also have a small impact particularly if the building is looking to harvest passive solar.

 Therefore we can assume that a building that is 1,900 square feet in Maine could have a peak heat loss of 20 BTUs per square foot per hour.
-Meaning our maximize heat loss, what we’ll use to size our heat pump with, will be 1900 multiplied by 20, equaling 38,000 BTUs per hour maximum heat loss.
+Thus, our maximize heat loss, what we’ll use to size our heat pump with, will be 1,900 multiplied by 20, equaling 38,000 BTUs per hour.

-We need to produce 38,000 BTUs/h to meet the heating demand and will use this number to select a heat pump that can meet the load.
-12,000 BTUs per hour is one ton of capacity, so we will need a 3 ton unit.
-Keep in mind that the nominal rating for heat pumps from different manufacturers will differ and not all 3 ton heat pumps will produce exactly 36,000 BTUs per hour.
+We need to produce 38,000 BTUs/h to meet the heating demand.
+We will use that number to select a heat pump that can handle the load.
+12,000 BTUs per hour is one ton of capacity, so we will need a 3-ton unit.
+Keep in mind that the nominal rating for heat pumps from different manufacturers will differ and not all 3-ton heat pumps will produce exactly 36,000 BTUs per hour.
 However, this is a solid estimate.
-You’ll need to check the product specification sheet for each manufacture to find heat pump that meets you heating demand.
+You’ll need to check the product specification sheet for each manufacturer to find a heat pump that meets your heating demand.

-The main considerations that drive how many feet of bore you’ll need or feet of horizontal tubing is the deep earth temperature in your region, soil characteristics and site characteristics.
-In northern, heating dominate climates it’s a standard rule of thumb to need between 150 and 200 feet of vertical bore per ton.
-We specified a 3 ton unit in step two so we can assume we’ll need 600 feet or bore (200 feet times 3).
+The main considerations that drive how many feet of bore you’ll need or feet of horizontal tubing is the deep earth temperature in your region, soil characteristics, and site characteristics.
+In northern, heating-dominated climates it’s a standard rule of thumb to need between 150 and 200 feet of vertical bore per ton.
+We specified a 3-ton unit in Step 2, so we can assume we’ll need 600 feet of bore (200 feet times 3).

-Industry standard is to use ACCA Manual D to size duct the duct system if you are using a water to air system.
-You will also need the ACCA Manual J room by room heat loss calculation to size the ducts.
+The industry standard is to use ACCA Manual D to size the duct system if you are using a water-to-air system.
+You will also need the ACCA Manual J room-by-room heat loss calculation to size the ducts.
 400 cubic feet per minute (CFM) per ton is the standard amount of air flow needed.
 Thus, we’ll need to supply 1200 CFM (400 times 3 tons) to this house.
 Also, you must heat each room proportionally.
-Thus, if the bathroom accounts for 10% of the heat loss of the whole house (see ACCA Manual J room by room) then you will need to supply 120 CFM to that space (1200 multiplied by 10%).
+For example, if the bathroom accounts for 10% of the heat loss of the whole house (see ACCA Manual J room-by-room) you will need to supply 120 CFM to that space (1200 multiplied by 10%).

 This was a quick overview of the basics on design and did not cover many more advanced topics.
 A couple, but not all, include:

-- Small Unit Vs Large Unit.
-Many times during heat pump selection you will have a heat loss of a house that is between a smaller unit (3 or 4 ton) and a larger unit (6 ton) and you need to make a decision between installing a small unit that will need to use electric heat at times, but have a smaller and cheaper loop field or a larger unit that will be able to produce plenty of BTUs but have a large and expensive loop field.
+- Small Unit Versus Large Unit – Many times during heat pump selection you will have a heat loss of a house that is between a smaller unit (3- or 4-ton) and a larger unit (6-ton) and you’ll need to make a decision between installing a small unit that will need to use electric heat at times but will have a smaller and cheaper loop field or a larger unit that will be able to produce plenty of BTUs but have a large and expensive loop field.

-- Ground Loop Trade Off.
-The ground loop is the most expensive part of the geothermal installation and reducing its length will decrease installed costs substantially.
-By using thermally enhanced grout, designers can increase the thermal conducitivty of the loop, allowing it to extract more BTUs from the ground faster, meaning less feet of bore needed.
-However, thermally enhanced grout is expensive so its key to understanding the trade off between more grout and less feet of bore.
+- Ground Loop Trade-Off – The ground loop is the most expensive part of the geothermal installation, and reducing its length will decrease installed costs substantially.
+By using thermally-enhanced grout, designers can increase the thermal conductivity of the loop, allowing it to extract more BTUs from the ground faster, meaning less feet of bore needed.
+However, thermally-enhanced grout is expensive, so it’s important to understand the trade-off between more grout and fewer feet of bore.

-- Typical Installed costs.
-Geothermal installed costs vary greatly depending on the market, new construction versus old construction, or if the system is using a vertical or horizontal loop field.
+- Typical Installed Costs – Geothermal installed costs vary greatly depending on the market, new construction versus old construction, and if the system is using a vertical or horizontal loop field.